-The 2020/21 statement of accounts incorporates a transaction undertaken in 2018/19 relating to the St George's Shopping Centre and other associated land holdings in Gravesend town centre.
+The 2021/22 Statement of Accounts incorporates a transaction undertaken in 2018/19 relating to the St George's Shopping Centre and other associated land holdings in Gravesend town centre.
 During the 2019/20 audit process the external auditor challenged the treatment of the transaction as a finance lease, which was a continuation of the audited accounting treatment applied during 2018/19.
 Following a protracted period of assessment and discussion with the external auditor, it was accepted in Summer 2023 that the accounting treatment to be applied should be that of a loan arrangement.
-To this effect the Council restated its relevant financial statements and notes as part of the 2019/20 Statement of Accounts.
+To this effect the Council restated its relevant financial statements and notes as part of the 2019/20 Statement of Accounts, and has since applied this revised approach subsequently.